Wurst-Imperium/wimods.net/content/mo-glass/Mo-Glass-1-8.md

 Fabric and NeoForge are unifying their tag conventions in Minecraft 1.20.5.
 This update adjusts Mo Glass's tags according to the new conventions.

-- Add all of Mo Glass's stained glass blocks and items to the appropriate `c:dyed/<color>` tags.
+- Added all of Mo Glass's stained glass blocks and items to the appropriate `c:dyed/<color>` tags.

 - Renamed all `colored_glass_*` tags to `stained_glass_*`.